Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 “Do you still have that disc?”

 I hesitated, then shrugged, pulled it out of my bag, and handed it to her.

 She turned it over in her hand a few times, examining it.
-“You know this is a bug.”
+“You know this is a scanner.”

 I nodded.
 “Yeah, I figured that much out.”

 She nodded in return.
-“Yeah, that would have been obvious.
-But this is a good bug.
-A really good bug.
-This can even do a bioscan of anyone within about 100 meters; so anyone in the Uptown Downport.
-Someone wants to know what is going on in there.
+“Yeah, obvious.
+But this is a good scanner.
+A really good scanner.
+This will even do a bioscan of anyone within about 100 meters.
+Anyone in the Uptown Downport.
+Someone wants to know what is going on in there and who doing it.
 Very badly.”

 I lowered my head, shaking my head and closing my eyes.
 “Great,” I said, finally.
 “Who wants info there that badly?”

 She was staring into the distance herself.
 Finally, she spoke.
 “You know your Imperium is in trouble.”

 I couldn’t help it.
 I laughed and leaned back.
 “Seriously?
 That’s what this is about?”
 I shook my head.
 “The Imperium has been around for over a thousand years.
 It has survived longer than any other government we know of.
 Ever.
 OK, maybe the Hivers predate us.
 But who counts them?”
 I shrugged.
 “Why is everyone making such a big deal out of this?”